Healthy Device? Check With the Duo Device Health App Before Granting Access

 Verify device security posture with the Duo Device Health app

 As the number of connected devices continues to grow, so does the pressure on security and IT teams to ensure these devices have a healthy security posture.
 One tool that can help is the Duo Device Health Application.
-A lightweight client application for macOS and Windows clients, the Device Health application provides the controls organizations need to create custom access policies that allow or block connections to applications based on device health.
+A lightweight client application for macOS, Windows and Linux clients, the Device Health application provides the controls organizations need to create custom access policies that allow or block connections to applications based on device health.
 It’s part of a more extensive Duo Trusted Endpoints policy that also considers whether a device is managed or unmanaged.

 When assessing health, the Device Health application collects information from each endpoint at the time of authentication and checks it against the access policy.
 This includes: